richardtjornhammar/impetuous/README.md

 # Usage example 3 : Novel NLP sequence alignment

 Finding a word in a text is a simple and trivial problem in computer science.
 However matching a sequence of characters to a larger text segment is not.
 In this example you will be shown how to employ the impetuous text fitting procedure.
 The strength of the fit is conveyed via the returned score, higher being a stronger match between the two texts.
 This becomes costly for large texts and we thus break the text into segments and words.
 If there is a strong word to word match then the entire segment score is calculated.
-The off and main diagonal power terms refer to how to evaluate an string shift.
+The off and main diagonal power terms refer to how to evaluate a string shift.
 Fortinbras and Faortinbraaks are probably the same word eventhough the latter has two character shifts in it.
 In this example both "requests" and "BeautifulSoup" are employed to parse internet text.

 ```
 import numpy as np